openzeka/openzeka-marc-doc/Documentation.md

 ...
 ```

-Write the same name on this file as well:
+Write the same name to this file as well:
 ```bash
 sudo nano /etc/hostname
 ```
-Lastly, run the hostname script and restart the device:
+Lastly, run the script named `hostname` and restart the device:
 ```bash
 sudo /etc/init.d/hostname.sh